 - Costs associated with publication, presentation and dissemination of findings

 - Reasonable and proportionate research overheads (where applicable, please refer to finance guidance)

-Please see finance guidance Annex for full details.
+Please see our Finance guidance annex for full details.

 - Costs for awards will be scrutinised as part of the assessment process and the Funding Committee reserve the right to award only part of the funds requested.

 - NIHR will challenge costs that it does not consider appropriate or does not consider providing value for money.

 - Commissioned Award holders will be expected to provide quarterly finance reports of actual expenditure incurred, this will then be combined with reporting against progress set out in the application with an expectation of proportionate due diligence.